jaywcjlove/rightmenu-master/README.md

 Supports custom frequently used folders for quick access to directories or to open a new terminal window directly in a specific folder.

+**■ Folder Access History**

+By default, Finder records the history of accessed folders, making it easy to quickly find previously visited directories.

 **■ Common Apps**

 Supports various editors and command-line tools (Terminal/iTerm) to quickly open the current directory, enhancing operational efficiency.